 If you have more time, there is so much more to explore on Vancouver Island, I love the area of Sooke, a short 40km drive from Victoria and the Gulf Island is also a popular choice.

 If you have longer, I would be remiss not to mention Tofino and Ucluelet.
 Tofino is 317km or a 5-hour drive from Victoria so you would need at least a few extra days, but for nature lovers, these two small towns are surrounded by fabulous hiking trails, surfing, and whale watching.

 In fact, you could even plan an entire trip just by visiting places in Victoria and the surrounding area.

 Related Reading: Frank Slide: The Most Unique Hike in the Canadian Rockies!

 Related Reading: Vancouver: 9 Points of Interest for Nature Lovers

 Day 12: Take the Ferry from Victoria to Vancouver and take in the Sights of Vancouver until Day 14

-One of my favourite things to do in Vancouver is to explore the city by walking.
-There are so many funky districts, each with its own flavour and feel.
-Among my favourite things to do in Vancouver are going for walk by the Sea Wall, cycling in Stanley Park and taking one of the many water taxis, but there’s so much more to do in Vancouver.
+Among my favorite things to do in Vancouver are going for walk by the Sea Wall, cycling in Stanley Park, and taking one of the many water taxis, but there’s so much more to do in Vancouver.
 See Tourism Vancouver for more info.